bnb-chain/example-hub/javascript/ai-nft-dapp/README.md

 ---

-Enjoy building your AI-powered Web3 dApp on ChainIDE!
+Enjoy building your AI-powered Web3 dApp on ChainIDE for BNB Chain!